Liga-Software-ApS/.github/profile/README.md

 This app brings secure authentication to mobile phones with a security stack that includes openness, guaranty, simplicity and convenience while not breaching any privacy concerns in terms of backdoors or biometric authentication technology.

-The app is made with open souce components using Flutter, OpenSC, GIDS applet and in the backend Spring Boot, OpenJDK and Tomcat.
+The app is made with open source components using Flutter, OpenSC, GIDS applet and in the backend Spring Boot, OpenJDK and Tomcat.

 The Liga MobileID is developed together with Alexandra Instituttet and is funded by Cyber Hub Denmark and Industriens Fond.